 Telephone (203) 432-6320 Email Via our Contact Us page

-Unless we are hosting an open house or other off-hours event (calendar), the greenhouses are open to the public free of charge from 9:00 AM to 5:00 PM Tuesday through Friday.
-We have found that directed tours, led by volunteer docents, provide the best experience for our visitors.
-Every Tuesday and Thursday, we have arranged for volunteer docents to provide tours, starting at eleven, twelve and one o’clock.
-Please call ahead to ensure availability.
+Unless we are hosting an open house or other off-hours event (calendar), the greenhouses are open to the public free of charge from 9:00 AM to 5:00 PM Monday through Friday.
+We have found that directed tours, led by volunteer docents, provide the best experience for our visitors, however we are in the process of finding docents to fill those positions.
+Right now, we do not have led tours available.
+We apologize for any inconvenience that this may cause.

 The outdoor gardens are open all the time, but we do ask people to respect the grounds by picking up after your dogs, not littering and not disturbing the plants and other wildlife you might encounter here in our garden.